 Buying a house in Singapore is a tedious process.
-It may also be the biggest purchase of your life.
+However, it may also be the biggest purchase of your life.
 Thus, you must carefully weigh down your decisions.

 To help you with your house hunting, here are ten steps that you should follow:

-Before you jump in to buying any properties, it is always best to conduct thorough research first.
+Before you jump into buying any properties, it is always best to conduct a thorough research first.

 The two things you have to look into are:

-Some property experts would say that any time is a good time to buy a property.
+Some property experts would say that any time is an excellent time to buy a property.

 It’s not advisable to buy a house in Singapore when the property market is at its peak.
-That’s because you might end up buying an expensive house and selling it cheap.
+That’s because you might end up buying an expensive home and selling it cheap.